dribdat/dribdat/README.md

 # Credits

-This project is currently mantained by [@loleg](https://github.com/loleg) and [@gonzalocasas](https://github.com/gonzalocasas).
+This project is currently mantained by [@loleg](https://github.com/loleg).
 See [Contributors](https://github.com/dataletsch/dribdat/graphs/contributors) for a full list of people who have helped us with the code, and [Forks](https://github.com/dataletsch/dribdat/network/members) to find other users of this project.

 Special thanks to the [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) communities in Switzerland for the many trials and feedbacks.
 We are also grateful to F. Wieser and M.-C. Gasser at [Swisscom](http://swisscom.com) for conceptual inputs and financial support at an early stage of this project.